osjayaprakash/osjayaprakash.github.io/_posts/2021-11-31-longevity-centenarians.md

 permalink: /2021-11-31-longevity-centenarians-lifespan.html
 ---

-> "How old would you be, if you didn't know how old you were?"
+> How old would you be, if you didn't know how old you were?
 > *Satchel Paige*

-> "You are always as young as your hope, and as old as your despair"
+> You are always as young as your hope, and as old as your despair
 > *Anonymous*

+> The man who works and is never bored, is never old.
+Work and interest in worthwhile things are the best remedy for old age.
+Each day I am reborn.
+Each day I must begin again.
+> *Pablo Casals*

 * Centerians are people who live longer than 100 years.